61 total views, 1 views today

 About the study

 Data is currently held on about 10,000 BDM, census and other records of people in Scotland surnamed Comrie, drawn from indices of old parish records and (from 1855) of statutory registrations and other sources held by Scotland's People.
-This will be extended internationally by records from other sources and by personal knowledge of the descendents of William Comrie and Margaret Roy whose eight known children were born in or near Comrie, Perthshire, between 1763 and 1779.
+This has been extended internationally by about a thousand records from other sources and by personal knowledge of the descendents of William Comrie and Margaret Roy whose eight known children were born in or near Comrie, Perthshire, between 1763 and 1779.
+Records from other sources are gradually being added.

 Comry (only three or four known examples)